Twiggy Ramirez: Personal life

-Rape accusation

-On October 21, 2017, White's ex-girlfriend Jessicka Addams, lead singer of the band Jack Off Jill, published a Facebook post accusing White of rape, as well as physical and emotional abuse throughout their five year relationship, from 1992 to 1997.
+On October 21, 2017, White's ex-girlfriend Jessicka Addams, lead singer of the band Jack Off Jill, published a Facebook post accusing White of rape, as well as physical and emotional abuse during their relationship in the 1990s.
 White issued a statement following the allegations: "I have only recently been made aware of these allegations from over 20 years ago.
 I do not condone non-consensual sex of any kind.
 I will be taking some time to spend with my family and focus on maintaining my several years of sobriety.
 If I have caused anyone pain I apologize and truly regret it."

 Preferred equipment

 While in Marilyn Manson, White used the following bass guitars, among many things, showing a strong preference for Gibson instruments, and bass guitars used by his classic rock mentors: